Faith and therapy,

 OCD & Religious Anxiety

 Stop the endless waswasa.
-Evidence-based OCD treatment + religious permission to let go.
+Evidence-based OCD treatment, and religious permission to let go.

 Fajr